Mounting Ideas for Your Swamp Eye Bowfishing Light Bars

 Bowfishing Boat Lights

-The Swamp Eye Light Bars are most commonly used on bowfishing boats of all makes and sizes.
-The setups we see vary across the board, but the single most common setup for bowfishing boats is 2 lights across the front of the boat and 2 lights down each side of the boat.
+The Swamp Eye Bowfishing Lights are most commonly used on bowfishing boats of all makes and sizes.
+The setups we see vary across the board, but the single most common bowfishing light bar setup is 2 lights across the front of the boat and 2 lights down each side of the boat.
 That's a total of 6 bowfishing lights, which can run for ~8.5 hours on a 2000W generator.
 Some folks will run them off two or three 12V DC deep cycle batteries, and they may get 4-5 hours or better.

 Flounder Gigging Boat Lights